jeannie2/nyc-graffiti/README.md

 ## How to use

-View deployed project at: https://nyc-graffiti.vercel.app/
+View deployed version at: https://nyc-graffiti-hazel.vercel.app

 # Sources